COSTDataExpo2013/DaSilvaAlvarez/README.md

 This repository contains supplementary material for the paper "Clicks and Cliques.
 Exploring the Soul of the Community" to enable the reader to reproduce the analysis.

+The full reference is: da Silva, N., Alvarez-Castro, I. Clicks and cliques: exploring the soul of the community.
+Comput Stat 34, 1537–1563 (2019).

+The final publication is available at the Springer web site via https://doi.org/10.1007/s00180-019-00881-3. © Springer-Verlag GmbH Germany, part of Springer Nature, 2019.

 * **papersoul.Rnw** is the Knitr source file to produce the paper.
 It includes the R code for all figures.

 * **data** folder contains the SOTC data (pre-process with Xiaoque Cheng programs), the data tables from Census Bureau and the results from cluster (**res_cluster.Rdata**) and random forest (**res_rf.Rdata**) analysis.